Which supermarket meats can your cat eat? [We reviewed 8 options!] | Waldo's Friends

 Should cats be allowed to eat raw meat?

-Feeding raw meat to your cat is not recommended because these uncooked servings may be contaminated with potential pathogens (salmonella, listeria, and E. coli) and parasites (roundworms or tapeworms).
+From finely minced pork or beef to chopped pieces of raw bacon, lamb, or kangaroo meat, feeding raw meat to your cat is not advisable.
+These uncooked servings may be contaminated with potential pathogens (salmonella, listeria, and E. coli) and parasites (roundworms or tapeworms).
 Cats who have eaten spoiled or contaminated raw meat may display symptoms such as vomiting, abdominal pain, watery diarrhea with blood or mucus, gastritis, decrease in appetite, weight loss, and gas.

 If you are adamant about including raw meat in your cat’s diet, consult with your veterinarian about the risks it may involve.
 Remember to obtain meat from reputable sources, and follow strict storage and handling guidelines to decrease the risk of foodborne infection.